Address Validation Rule

 mceclip7.png

-Step 16 : In this screenshot, this icon represents that which address from suggested or complete address is going to be writeback
+Step 16 : In the presented screenshot, this icon indicates the specific address chosen for writeback from the suggested or complete address.

 mceclip4.png